harvester/harvester/enhancements/20230327-harvester-seeder-integration.md

 * rufio task controller
 * cluster event controller

-On boot in embedded mode, Seeder will create a `local` cluster for `cluster.metal` objects pointing to the K8s default service as the cluster endpoint address.
+When booting in embedded mode, Seeder will create a `local` cluster for `cluster.metal` objects pointing to the K8s default service as the cluster endpoint address.

 This is a placeholder for `inventory` objects as they are added to the cluster.